Student-centric advice and objective recommendations

 Washington and Lee University

-- Eligibility: Academic achievement and demonstrated leadership
+- Eligibility: Incoming students that demonstrate high academic achievement and leadership

 - Amount: Full tuition, room and board, and a $7,000 summer stipend